thommiano/neural-doodle/README.rst

 * CUDA8: https://github.com/thommiano/neural-doodle/blob/master/docker/install-cuda-drivers-ubuntu-14.04.sh
 * CUDA8 and cuDNN5: https://github.com/thommiano/neural-doodle/blob/master/docker-gpu.df
 * Duplicated `docker-gpu.df` and renamed it `Dockerfile` in order to create a docker image.
-Couldn't figure out how run it otherwise.
+Then removed docker-gpu.df and docker-cpu.df.
+Couldn't figure out how run the image otherwise since I cloned it from github.
 Any pointers on the right way to do this would be appreciated.

 Original problem leading to these changes: https://github.com/NVIDIA/nvidia-docker/issues/237